cuiboyuan/weproject/README.md

 - GET ```/api/logout```
   - Request to logout the user's account.
 The request will destroy the created session
   - Returns status code 200 on success and 500 on error
-- POST "/api/newUser"
-  - Add a new user object to the database.
-The request body should be of type JSON and formatted as:

-    {

-        "userName": "user",

-        "password": "user",

-        "isAdmin": false

-    }

-    If "isAdmin" is false, the route will create a regular user and set its userName and password to values of the corresponding attributes in the body; otherwise, the route will create admin and set its credentials correspondingly.

-   - Route returns the object id of the new user on success.
-If username already exists it will return status code 400.
 - POST ```/api/login```
   - The login request.
 Request body is of form:
     ```